COTTON FIRE BARRIER

-Fire Retardant backing is a schedule 3 fire barrier made in cotton which is fused to the back of fabrics to be used for upholstery.
-This backing reinforces materials to become more resilient and makes delicate silks and other types of fabrics suitable for upholstery usage.
-Also this process minimizes the upholsterer’s time and energy in production as the face fabric has been laminated with the fire barrier therefore creating a single substrate for faster application.
+A schedule 3 fire barrier made in cotton which is fused to the back of fabrics to be used for upholstery.
+This process minimizes the upholsterer’s time and energy in production as the face fabric has been laminated with the fire barrier therefore creating a single substrate for faster application.

 A schedule 3 fire barrier protects some of the harmful foam used in upholstered furniture from being exposed.
-This FR backing will ensure that your fabrics will meet BS 5852 CRIB 5 & I.M.O FTP Code 2010 Part B without compromising the quality or durability of the fabric.
+The Cotton Fire Barrier meets BS 5852 CRIB 5 & I.M.O FTP Code 2010 Part B without compromising the quality or durability of the fabric.

-Fire retardant fabric is far superior to back coating finish as this process involves applying a flame retardant paste to the reverse side of the fabric and is then heat cured.
-Whereas FR Backing is a fabric laminated to the back of a material greatly reducing concerns of any wet adhesive seeping through or changing the colour and handle of the face fabric.
+Fire Barrier interliner is far superior to back coating finish as this process involves applying a flame retardant paste to the reverse side of the fabric and is then heat cured.
+Whereas this Fire Barrier is a fabric laminated to the back of a material greatly reducing concerns of any wet adhesive seeping through or changing the colour and handle of the face fabric.

 Below we have a table showing the comparison between two processes: